-The attraction to buy at lower entry level for good cash-flow comes with a risk.
-Are you conversant with due diligence to future-proof apartments?
+The attraction to buy at lower entry level for good cash-flow (positive net yield) comes with risks.
+Are you conversant with due diligence and what are the buying rules for cash-flow investment apartments?

-Purchase an Investment Apartment
+Investment Apartment Buyers

-Do apartments make a better investment than houses?
+Do apartments make a good investment?

 · Size must be 50 sqm or more